marinehadd/aws-cloudops-networking/content/Day 1 - Networking foundations/DNSDHCP.md

 DNS stores different types of DNS records in its mapping directory, but there are only a few common ones that you will ever used:
 - A record (Address) - maps a name to an IP address (i.e. bob.com -> 10.1.1.4)
 - PTR record (Pointer) - maps an IP address to a name (i.e. 10.1.1.4 -> bob.com)
-- CNAME record (Canonical Name) - maps a name t a name (i.e. network.bob.com -> something.else.com)
+- CNAME record (Canonical Name) - maps a name to a name (i.e. network.bob.com -> something.else.com)
 - NS record (Name Servers) - indicates the authoritative servers for the domain
 - SOA record (Start of Authority) - provides administrative information about the domain
 - MX record (Mail Exchange) - indicates which mail servers are used to send emails to the domain